ashwinaccapadi/ashwinaccapadi/README.md

 - 🔭 I’m currently working on application development and performance optimization
 - 🌱 I’m currently learning more about artificial intelligence and machine learning
-- ⚡️ In my free time, I've been taking courses on Udemy
+- ⚡️ In my free time, I've been taking courses on Udemy and Kaggle

 ### 📫 Contact me at:
  <div id="badges">